Fact Sheet F1

 Example record of parliamentary committee reports

-PUBLIC ACCOUNTS AND ESTIMATES COMMITTEE — Mr Pearson, Chair, presented from the Public Accounts and Estimates Committee, the 2015–16 Budget Estimates Hearings Alert Report together with appendices.
+PUBLIC ACCOUNTS AND ESTIMATES COMMITTEE — Mr Pearson, Chair, presented a report from the Public Accounts and Estimates Committee on the

 Annual reports of public organisations